 The less than one hundred people in the tiny village have for decades watched as the mines providing coal for the three plants in Maritsa East advanced towards their homes, razing nearby villages and gradually eating into land used for farming and animal feeding.

 Mining operations have now advanced so close that people say the noise and smell keeps them from sleeping at night.

 The insomnia might as well be caused by the pressure people feel as they expect their homes to be destroyed and the uncertainty of not knowing where next to live.
-Discussions about expropriating Beli Bryag began two decades ago, and the removal of the village is supposed to be complete by 2023.
+Discussions about Beli Bryag resettlement began two decades ago, and the removal of the village is supposed to be complete by 2023.
 Yet today the fate of villagers remains uncertain.

 “In the past years, the pressure from the mines affects our psychological state and health.
 You can tell by the colour of my hair that we are growing old very fast.”